-(As of August 2015, there are no filing fees.)
+There are no filing fees.

-3.11 What impact, if any, do rules governing a public offer for a listed business have on the merger control clearance process in such cases?
+3.12 What impact, if any, do rules governing a public offer for a listed business have on the merger control clearance process in such cases?

 There is no impact; however, listed companies have a detailed and broad disclosure standard, facilitating determination of notice thresholds.